 I believe every person’s life is a unique journey.
 I would like to understand who you are, what has happened to lead to where you are now, and to help you explore where you’d like to go next.
 As everyone feels “stuck” from time-to-time, mindfulness is a powerful tool for studying present experience.

 I invite my clients to be curious about themselves as I guide with a mindfulness-based, body-centered approach.
 Mindfulness is a practice of noticing what’s happening inside yourself as it’s happening in the present moment.
 There are different ways to practice mindfulness such as meditation, movement, and with the help of a professional during therapy.
-Our bodies hold on to hurts from the past in ways that can be difficult to notice or explain, or we might feel numb or an overload of sensation such as chronic pain.
+Our bodies hold on to hurts from the past in ways that can be difficult to notice or explain, or we might feel numb or an overload of sensations such as chronic pain.
 Mindfulness helps us notice our bodily experiences in ways that may be hard to talk about.

 The counseling profession is a shift from my twenty-year career in the music industry and as a performer, musician, and writer.
 I paid my bills by working in the offices of independent business owners while spending my free time singing for bands and curating experimental music events.
 In my spare time now, I enjoy doing yoga, meditating, reading voraciously, singing, hiking, and connecting with friends in creative physically-distant ways.